Adaptive Local Neighborhood-based Neural Networks for MR Image Reconstruction from Undersampled Data: Experiments

+\textbf{Effect of Weight Regularization in LONDN-MRI:} Here, we vary the strength of the regularization penalty weight in~\eqref{eq:suptrn_cost_regularization} and run LONDN-MRI over the test set at 4x k-space undersampling.
+Fig.~\ref{regularization} plots the average PSNR as a function of the penalty weight for the MoDL network with UNet denoiser.
+The normalized cross-correlation distance was used during neighbor search, with other parameters as before.
+The result shows slight benefits for choosing the regularization weight carefully.

-Finally, we study the behavior of the alternating LONDN-MRI algorithm as a heuristic for the bilevel optimization formulation in~\eqref{eq:bilevel_problem}.
+\textbf{Convergence of Loss in Bilevel Optimization:} Next, we study the behavior of the alternating LONDN-MRI algorithm as a heuristic for the bilevel optimization formulation in~\eqref{eq:bilevel_problem}.
 Here, we used an MoDL network with the UNet denoiser and $k=30$ training pairs were chosen (from 3000 cases) in the local dataset in each iteration of LONDN-MRI.
 The UNet weights were randomly initialized to begin with, and the neighbor search in the first iteration of LONDN-MRI was performed using $\x^0$ and correspondingly generated aliased training images.
-Fig.~\ref{bilevel} plots the upper level loss in~\eqref{eq:bilevel_problem} (in a root mean squared error form) after each iteration of LONDN-MRI for a test image.
+Fig.~\ref{bilevel} plots the upper-level loss in~\eqref{eq:bilevel_problem} (in a root mean squared error form) after each iteration of LONDN-MRI for a test image.
 Here, we ran many iterations to verify convergence.
 We observe that the loss changes very little after a few iterations and stabilizes.
 This matches with the behavior of the neighbor search accuracy bar plots.
 The result indicates that the proposed alternating scheme could be a reasonable heuristic for reducing the loss in the challenging problem~\eqref{eq:bilevel_problem}.
-Finally, we compare the loss values in Fig.~\ref{bilevel} with an oracle loss, where the upper level loss in~\eqref{eq:bilevel_problem} is computed using the ground truth test image and its $k$ nearest neighbors.
-It is clear that the loss values in LONDN-MRI converge very close to the oracle loss, indicating potential for our scheme.
+Finally, we compare the loss values in Fig.~\ref{bilevel} with an oracle loss, where the upper-level loss in~\eqref{eq:bilevel_problem} is computed using the ground truth test image and its $k$ nearest neighbors.
+The loss values in LONDN-MRI converge very close to the oracle loss, indicating potential for our scheme.

+\textbf{Effect of Number of Nearest Neighbors on Image Quality:} Again, we investigate how the LONDN-MRI algorithm behaves when the number of nearest neighbors is varied to see how it affects the effectiveness of the reconstruction.
+To test our method, we selected from $10$ to $1000$ images for the closest neighbors (with NCC metric).
+The average test reconstruction PSNR for different cases is shown in Fig.~\ref{neghbior reguliarzion}.
+Too few local neighbors can make the method prone to overfitting and too many neighbors lead to a lack of scan-specificity and worse performance.
+30-50 neighbors provide similar performances.